pixelsandcode/waker/README.md

 # Waker
 Waker (**W**eb service m**aker**) is a tool to create RESTful API servers.
 Waker is using (Hapi.js, Couchbase, Elastisearch, Redis) stack.

+## Requirements
+To use Waker, Couchbase, Elasticsearch and Redis services should be installed and configured properly.
+XDCR replication between Couchbase buckets and Elasticsearch indexes should be created.

 ## Install
+Go to your project's root directory and install Waker:
 `npm install waker`

 ## Initiate new web service
 In your project's root directory run:
 `./node_modules/.bin/waker init`

-This will ask you some questions about basic configurations and then creates a pure project structure.
+This will ask you some questions about project info and Couchbase, Elasticsearch and Redis services and then creates a pure project structure.

 ## Project structure
 ```